 Any blood-streaked nasal discharge coming from one nostril of your dog?

-This may indicated foreign bodies in the nostril, tooth abscess, or tumors in the nose.
+This may indicate some foreign bodies in the nostril, a tooth abscess, or tumors in the nose.
 Check your dog’s nostril for foreign bodies as described above.
 If you cannot see any foreign bodies, get your dog to the vet for further check-up.

 To recap, take your dog to the vet if:

 - Sneezing continues for more than 3 days.